-Lack of intimacy in marriage can stem from many things.
+Lack of sexual intimacy in marriage can stem from many things.
 Avoid jumping to conclusions and have a frank discussion with your partner without being accusatory.
-Don’t let breakdown in intimacy create lack of emotional connection, marital conflicts, relationship dissatisfaction and bitterness in your marriage.
+Don’t let a breakdown in intimacy create a lack of emotional connection, marital conflicts, relationship dissatisfaction, and bitterness in your marriage.

 Want to have a happier, healthier marriage?